HNLMS De Zeven Provinciën (F802): Operational history

 De Zeven Provinciën provided security during the 2014 Nuclear Security Summit.
+That same year the ship also took part in exercises and performed tests in relation to its weapon systems.

 De Zeven Provinciën participated in Exercise Formidable Shield 2021.
 During the exercise, she fired two RIM-162 ESSM and assisted USS Paul Ignatius in intercepting a ballistic missile using its SMART-L radar.

 Between March–July 2022, De Zeven Provinciën was part of Standing NATO Maritime Group 1.
 She had port calls in Tallinn and Devonport.

 On 9 October 2022, De Zeven Provinciën along with HNLMS Van Amstel deployed to conduct drills with the aircraft carrier USS Gerald R. Ford.

 Live missile firings

 De Zeven Provinciën carries the Evolved Sea Sparrow Missile (ESSM) and the SM-2 Block IIIA missile systems.
 The primary sensor used to guide these missile systems is APAR.

 In November 2003, approximately 200 nmi from the Azores, De Zeven Provinciën conducted her first live firings of these missile systems.
 The firings involved a single ESSM and a single SM-2.
 These firings were particularly significant in that they were the first ever live firings involving a full-size ship-borne Active Electronically Scanned Array (i.e., APAR) guiding missiles using the Interrupted Continuous Wave Illumination (ICWI) technique in an operational environment.
 As related by Jane's Navy International:

 Further live firings were performed by De Zeven Provinciën in March 2005, again in the Atlantic Ocean approximately 180 nmi west of the Azores.
 The tests involved three live-firing events including firing a single SM-2 at an Iris target drone at long range, a single ESSM at an Iris target drone, and a two-salvo launch (with one salvo comprising two SM-2s and the other comprising two ESSMs) against two incoming Iris target drones.
 The long-range SM-2 engagement apparently resulted in an intercept at a range of greater than 100 km from the ship, with a missile-target miss distance of 8 ft (the warhead's proximity fuze having been disabled for the purposes of the test).

+On 24 October 2015 De Zeven Provinciën performed maritime integrated air and missile defense during a At Sea Demonstration (ASD).

 In May, 2021 during At Sea Demonstration/Formidable Shield 2021 De Zeven Provinciën detected and tracked a ballistic missile with SMART-L radar and relayed the target information to USS Paul Ignatius.
 The Arleigh Burke-class destroyer intercepted and destroyed the ballistic missile with SM-3 surface-to-air missile.
+During the exercise it also performed a Plot Level Data Exchange and Fusion (PLDEF) with the French frigate Forbin.